Research: The Future of Ultrasound

 - You can have the satisfaction of knowing your bequest will support your particular area of interest in ultrasound research.

-Those who support the EER understand the importance of research grants to help investigators, both scientists and medical professionals, to gain protected time to complete their research.
+Those who support the AFF understand the importance of research grants to help investigators, both scientists and medical professionals, to gain protected time to complete their research.
 Medical professionals often feel pressure to choose between seeing patients and investing their time in valuable research.
 Grant funding relieves some of this pressure for research teams and their institutions.
-The EER shows the AIUM's commitment to raising awareness and advancing medical ultrasound by encouraging investigators to thrive in their research initiatives, leading to medical breakthroughs and superior patient care.
+The AFF shows the AIUM's commitment to raising awareness and advancing medical ultrasound by encouraging investigators to thrive in their research initiatives, leading to medical breakthroughs and superior patient care.

 Your Planned Giving Opportunity